 How to Make a Buffalo Plaid Embroidery Hoop Christmas Ornament

-- Embroidery hoop (the size of your choice)
+- Embroidery hoop (the size of your choice, I used big and small embroidery hoops to make it fun)

-- Buffalo plaid fabric (or your favorite one)
+- Buffalo plaid fabric (or your favorite one, even scrap fabric works too)

 - Burlap Ribbon (light beige, almost white)